YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Eric brought it up again over Orange Pekoe and lemon cake in the Auld Reekie tea-room off Princes Street.
-It was a Friday evening and I was drained after a week of dreary administration and campus politics.
+A Friday evening, I was drained after a week of dreary administration and campus politics.

 “Very pleasant surroundings.”
 Eric looked appreciatively at the crisp white linen, black and gold wall paneling and ebony chairs.
 Julia had liked coming here, said it had an elegance but I found it ostentatious.
-Appearance meant a lot to Julia, she hated anything banal or mundane.
-For a long time, I did what I could not to appear banal to her.
+Appearance meant a lot to Julia, she hated anything plain.
+For a long time, I did what I could not to appear plain to her.

 “Do you recall my reference to Scott Fitzgerald when I was at your place?”
 Eric asked.